Could this become the most valuable 50p coin? – Which? News

-The Royal Mint will soon to launch a coloured 50p coin depicting Tom Kitten from the beloved Beatrix Potter books – and if it’s anything like the other coins in the series, it could be worth hundreds of pounds.
+The Royal Mint will launch a coloured 50p coin depicting Tom Kitten from the beloved Beatrix Potter books on 7 August – and if it’s anything like the other coins in the series, it could be worth hundreds of pounds.

 This commemorative coin won’t turn up in your change – it can only be bought online, and will cost £60.
 It will join Peter Rabbit, Jemima Puddleduck, Squirrel Nutkin and Mrs Tiggywinkle, which were launched in 2016 to commemorate the 150th anniversary of Beatrix Potter’s birth.